calabash/DeviceAgent.iOS/README.md

 To build the CBXRunner from Xcode, select the XCUITestDriver scheme and Build for Testing (Shift + Command + U).
 Rinse and repeat for simulator or device targets.
 This will generate binaries for distribution in the ./Products directory.
-The post-build staging is done in a Post Build Runi Script Action in the CBXAppStub and XCUITestDriver schemes.
+The post-build staging is done in the XCUITestDriver Scheme's Build Post Action Script.

-The logs for these scripts can be found here:
+The logs for this script can be found here:

 ```
 /tmp/CBX-Runner-post-build.log
-/tmp/CBXAppStub-post-build.log
 ```

+Inspect that log file for code signing, patching, and staging errors.

 The application targets can be built as usual (Command + B).